4a50/reading-notes/HTML-structure.md

 + `<article>` acts as a container for a section that could stand alone or be syndicated
 + `<aside>` contains information related to the page
   + if **inside** an article it's for relevant info for that article
-+ `<figures>` contain information that is reference from the main flow of the article
++ `<figures>` contain information that is a reference from the main flow of the article

 ## Chapter 8: Extra Markup